Eschatologue/CM_wiki/docs/spells/2nd-level.md

 **Components:** V, S
 **Duration:** 10 minutes

 You create a magical zone that guards against deception in a 15-foot-radius sphere centered on a point of your choice within range.
-Until the spell ends, a creature that enters the spell's area for the first time on a turn or starts its turn there must make a Charisma Saving Throw.
+Until the spell ends, a creature that enters the spell's area for the first time on a turn or starts its turn there must make a Charisma :d20-save: **Saving Throw**.
 On a failed save, a creature can't speak a deliberate lie while in the radius.
-You know whether each creature succeeds or fails on its Saving Throw.
+You know whether each creature succeeds or fails on its :d20-save: **Saving Throw**.

 An affected creature is aware of the spell and can thus avoid answering questions to which it would normally respond with a lie.
 Such creatures can be evasive in its answers as long as it remains within the boundaries of the truth.